Key Problems >

 Clamp Kiln – ANCIENT TECHNOLOGY 4,000 B.C.

-The most commonly used kiln in the developing world.
+Amongst the most commonly used kiln in the developing world.
 These kilns have

 a devastating impact both on the environment and workers.
 Generally